FIXED: AirPods Connected But Sound Coming from Phone

 Tap on the icon

-3. From the list, tap on your AirPods to select them as the audio output device.
+3. From the list that pops up, tap your AirPods to select them as your audio output.

 Select your AirPods from the list